 You can also travel overland to Lhasa.
 Foreigners are not allowed to use public transportation outside Lhasa, so you need to go via a tour group.

-More often, people travel over land from Nepal to Lhasa, sometimes taking in Mount Everest Basecamp on their way.
+More often, people travel overland from Nepal to Lhasa, sometimes taking in Mount Everest Basecamp on their way.
 This can be done in 3-5 days, depending on the number of stops on the way.
 Tours and permits can be arranged in Kathmandu and you can join a tour group, or round one up on your own.

 When you travel overland from Nepal, this can be quite an interesting tour.
 You’ll leave the lush green valleys of Nepal behind and climb instantly to over 4,000m.
 On the way, you can visit Everest Base Camp and Tibetan towns like Shigatse.

-You need to join a tour group and cannot travel Tibet alone.
+You need to join a tour group and cannot travel to Tibet alone.
 This might be costly and doesn’t feel very independent.
 The roads might be blocked due to severe rainfall or blocked because of a recent earthquake.
 Traveling from anywhere else in China to Lhasa overland takes a long time and it will be difficult to obtain a permit.

 Travel by train to Tibet